 I recently published a report on undergraduate participation in MFL outreach, and how literature can be used in the MFL classroom, with funding from the German Embassy in London.

-This year I’ve set up a ‘translation outreach centre’ at The Queen’s College, Oxford.
+In autumn 2018 I set up the Queen’s College Translation Exchange.
 This fulfils another dream – bringing together my experience of and contacts in the worlds of literary translation and academia, in order to support MFL teaching in schools and raise aspiration amongst young language-learners.